- Baccalaureate degree from a school that is accredited by a nationally recognized body for accreditation of postsecondary education.

 |Interdisciplinary Crisis Management for Medical and Public Health Professionals|

-Total Program Credit Hours (minimum) for MSBS, PSM degree in Human Donation Science is 40 credits.
+Total Program Credit Hours (minimum) for MSBS, PSM degree in Transplantation and Donation Sciences is 40 credits.